 The Linux installer will require Python 2.4 or greater installed on the machine.
 Other Python versions won't be able to run the installer.

-Once the agent installation completes successfully, you can track the progress of the migration in the VM Migration Console, in the Live Migration tab.
+After the agent installation completes successfully, you can track the progress of the migration in the VM Migration Console, in the Migration tab.

-The progress of the data copy into Google Cloud Platform can be tracked under the Data Replication Progress column in the console.
+The progress of the data copy into Google Cloud Platform is shown under the Data Replication Progress column in the console.

-If the Status column shows a red stop sign icon, please confirm that:
+If the Status column shows a red stop sign icon, verify the following:

 The source server (with the installed agent) can communicate with VM Migration management server (